Skip to main content Scroll Top

 STEP-BY-STEP COMPLETE CROP PLAN FOR PAKISTAN

-Organic mango farming is rapidly growing in Pakistan due to export demand, food safety concerns, and rising input costs in chemical farming.
+Organic mango farming is gaining popularity in Pakistan due to increasing export opportunities, food safety concerns, and rising production costs in conventional farming.

-Organic Mango Farming by Hara Organic PGS is a practical, field-tested system designed to improve tree health, fruit quality, and long-term productivity using natural inputs.
+The Mango Organic Growth Guide by Hara Organic PGS promotes sustainable farming practices that improve tree health, fruit quality, and long-term productivity through natural inputs.

-This step-by-step mango crop plan explains orchard preparation, water management, fertilization, spraying schedule, and organic certification, using simple language and farmer-friendly practices.
+This guide provides a practical approach to orchard preparation, water management, fertilization, spraying schedules, and organic certification, helping farmers produce high-quality mangoes using simple and farmer-friendly organic methods.

 Step 1: Shifting Mango Trees to Proper Water Channels

-The first and most important step in organic mango farming is correct water and root zone management.
+The first and most important step in organic mango farming is proper water and root zone management.
+Mango trees should be shifted to a water channel system (ring or trench method) to improve root development and tree health.

-• Distance of channel from trunk: 6 to 10 feet, depending on tree age and canopy size
+• Maintain a channel distance of 6 to 10 feet from the trunk depending on tree age and canopy size.

 Mulching